-As a national organization, Girl Scouts is 2.5 million strong—1.7 million girls and 750,000 adults who believe in the power of every G.I.R.L.
-(Go-getter, Innovator, Risk-taker, Leader)™ to change the world.
+As a national organization, Girl Scouts is 2.5 million strong—1.7 million girls and 750,000 adults who believe in the power of every girl.
 In this article for all volunteers, you will learn about the basics of Girl Scouts, resources, responsibilities, and expectations.

-Our extraordinary journey began more than 100 years ago with the original G.I.R.L., Juliette Gordon “Daisy” Low.
-On March 12, 1912, in Savannah, Georgia, she organized the very first Girl Scout troop and every year since, we’ve honored her vision and legacy, building girls of courage, confidence, and character who make the world a better place.
+Our extraordinary journey began more than 100 years ago with Juliette Gordon “Daisy” Low.
+On March 12, 1912, in Savannah, Georgia, she organized the very first Girl Scout troop and every year since we’ve honored her vision and legacy, building girls of courage, confidence, and character who make the world a better place.

 We’re the preeminent leadership development organization for girls.
 And with programs from coast to coast and across the globe, Girl Scouts offers every girl a chance to practice a lifetime of leadership, adventure, and success.